 Means : “An old monument is like a book on which each generation has written a page.
 None of the pages should be altered”.

-The story starts in 1550, the year when Côme Clausse, already owner of Courances, buys the de Fleury grounds and builds “a communal area symmetrically surrounding a big front courtyard, part of the castle, its medieval tower and dwelling, plus the main wing on the right side”.
-The works were conducted by head builder Gilles le Breton, executing the plans of Pierre Lescot, the architect of Louvre at that time.
+The story begins in 1550, the year Côme Clausse, already owner of Courances, buys the de Fleury grounds and builds “a communal area symmetrically surrounding a big front courtyard, part of the castle, the medieval tower and dwelling, plus the main wing on the right side”.
+The works were conducted by head builder, Gilles le Breton, executing the plans of Pierre Lescot, the architect of Louvre at that time.

 The castle remained unfinished and uncompleted without a left wing for over two hundred years.

-When Martine de Béhague acquires the estate, she too decides to refurbish the edifice but more for the sake of esthetics than for structural reasons:
+When Martine de Béhague acquired the estate, she too decided to refurbish the edifice but more for the sake of esthetics than for structural reasons:

-The layout of the flowerbeds facing the castle were also Martine de Béhague’s doing.
-She renovated the terraces that had disappeared over the course of time as well as the big pond further down.
-It was fully completed in the thirties following a drawing by René-Edouart André, so as to spare an anamorphosis : from the castles’ façade, the pond seems to be leaning into the last terrace, an illusion making the lawn disappear, made the pond look bigger by making it seem to be leaning into the end terrace.
+The layout of the flowerbeds facing the castle were also Martine de Béhague’s work.
+She renovated the terraces and the big pond that had disappeared over the course of time.
+The garden was completed in the thirties following drawings by René-Edouard André, who arranged an anamorphoses: from the chateau front, an optical illusion making the lawn disappear, made the pond look bigger by making it seem to be leaning into the end terrace.

-(…) The remaining décor where they altered, incomplete?
+(…) Were the remaining décor altered, incomplete?
 In any case, Martin de Béhague had them redone.
-She had become the owner of the most beautiful ruins of Château de Vitry-sur-Seine, stupidly destructed in 1911.
-She brought to Fleury several salons with wood paneling and above all a grand central staircase with wrought iron handrailing, that Rahir, placed in the center of the castle.
-Thus, instead of the layouts “in fashion” so often in those days, she preferred saving authentic elements, which found, thanks to her excellent taste, a second life in a worthy setting.”
+She had become the owner of one of the most beautiful ruins of Château de Vitry-sur-Seine, stupidly destructed in 1911.
+She brought to Fleury several salons with wood paneling and above all a grand central staircase with a wrought iron handrail, that Rahir, placed in the center of the castle.

 Restauration of la Poterne

 It is on the road that goes from Courances to Fontainebleau that is located the magnificent estate of Fleury-en-Bière surrounded by huge walls of stone and brick, in keeping with the style of the castle and its annexes.
-Then suddenly, a small house can be seen overlooking the imposing arched dark wooden door leading to Château de Fleury.
-This house known as “La Poterne”, is the only spot where one can have an overall view of the castle.
-It is, in fact, the former guard house who, from the platform could supervise easily the comings and goings of everyone.
+A small house can be seen overlooking the imposing arched dark wooden door leading to Château de Fleury.
+This house known as “La Poterne”, is the only spot where there is an overall view of the castle.
+It is, in fact, the former guard house, from the platform of which the comings and goings of everyone could be observed.

-It is said that one night in 1626, a dinner was organized at Château de Fleury to which most of the conspirators against Louis XIII, who was still a very young king at the time, where invited.
-This plot was muffled right at its start by the confessions of Monsieur, the brother of the King, who was amongst the conspirators.
-But he was such a coward that he gave the names of everyone to the King.
-The dinner never took place …. and the guard of La Poterne must have waited quite a long while for those carriages that never arrived …
+It is said that one night in 1626, a dinner was organized at Château de Fleury to which most of the conspirators against Louis XIII, still a very young king at the time, where invited to.
+Their plot was muffled right at its beginnings by the confessions of one of the conspirators, Monsieur, the King’s brother.
+Being a coward he gave the names of the other conspirators to the King.
+The dinner never took place …. and the guard of La Poterne must have waited quite a long while for those carriages that never arrived …!

 Lived in since the construction of Château de Fleury in mid 16th century, a fire burnt down La Poterne in August 2013.

-In 2016 Pierre d’Histoire recovered the building and restored it over a period of six months, with the help and savoir-faire of three artisans.
-From the fire, nothing could be salvaged except for an old staircase dating from the 17th century, its terra cotta floor tiles and the fireplace.
-Today, the Poterne is made of one living room and two bedrooms.
-This distribution of rooms remains unchanged from its original version, as no floor plan has been modified.
+In 2016, Pierre d’Histoire recovered the building and restored it over a period of six months, with the help and savoir-faire of three artisans.
+From the fire, nothing other than a 17th century old staircase, terra cotta floor tiles and a fireplace could be salvaged.
+Today, the Poterne is made up of one living room and two bedrooms.
+The layout of the rooms remain unchanged from its original version, as none of the floor plans have been modified.

 For this renovation, the biggest challenge was to modify the first floor from one room to three distinct rooms (kitchen, living room and dining room) without changing the volume and the esthetics of the initial space.
 To be able to do that, the choice of furniture was crucial: it was particularly important to find a very narrow dining room table and a stove that coincided perfectly, in size, to the fireplace.

-As for the interior decoration, every detail is an invitation for relaxing and resting.
-The subtle soft tones and 18th century country style furniture decorate this unusual place.
-A special note for the pretty wardrobe found at Drouot as well as the Reeve’s pheasant on the stairway.
-Although the origins of the Poterne was that of a modest guard house, the spirit of chateau life is definitely present.
+As for the interior decoration, every detail is an invitation to relaxation and rest.
+This unusual place is decorated in soft tones and 18th century country style furniture.
+A special note must be made for the pretty wardrobe found at Drouot as well as the Reeve’s pheasant on the stairway.
+Although the origins of the Poterne was that of a modest guard house, the spirit of chateau life is very much present.